AVSystem/Anjay-zephyr-client/demo/README.md

 ### Compiling for external and internal flash usage

 Revision 0.14.0 of nRF9160DK and all subsequent ones put the MCUboot secondary partition on the external flash instead of dividing the internal flash space.
-If you want to utilize internal flash memory instead, use `0.7.0` revision, by calling `west build -b nrf9160dk_nrf9160_ns@0.7.0 -- -DCONF_FILE=prj_intflash.conf`.
+If you want to utilize internal flash memory instead, use `0.7.0` revision, by calling `west build -b nrf9160dk@0.7.0/nrf9160/ns -- -DFILE_SUFFIX=intflash`.

 ### Compiling with software-based cryptography